richardalbee/fetch_de/README.md

     * "app_version" should be transformed to an integer the instructions list the field as "integer".
     * We need to remove messages from the sqs stack after receiving them.
     * Due to time constraints, serial-level performance is sufficient for now.
+    * We should stop the application when there are no more messages.
+For production, this may be different.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>